dddrrreee/cs240lx-25spr/labs/9-profiler/README.md

 </p>

   3. Ok: so what about at the end?
-We need the closet possible value to when we jump back.
-If we put this in sp, we won't have any place to do the read in (1).
+We want the cycle counter read as close as possible to when we jump back.
+If we put this reading in sp, we won't have any place to do the read in (1).
 As you probably guessed we can put it in one of the other scratch registers.
      (Or maybe do something more clever?)

      Thus, the difference betwen (2) and (3) gives the number of cycles from